Excise Tax Computation In Washington

 Yes, in Washington, the excise tax rates change based on what type of property is being sold.
 These rates are not the same for residential and commercial properties.

-- Graduated Rates: Washington uses rates that go up as the sale price gets higher.
+• Graduated Rates: Washington uses rates that increase as the sale price increases.

 Understanding these different tax rates helps when selling different kinds of properties.